newrelic/newrelic-diagnostics-cli/docs/Script-overview.md

 The `Output` field contains the stdout output.
 If it is over 20000 characters, it is truncated and the `OutputTruncated` field is set to `true`.
 Even if trucated, the full output is still available in the `ScriptOutput/` directory in the zip file.

-A list of files the script created can be found in the `Outputfiles` field.
+A list of files the script created can be found in the `OutputFiles` field.

 ## Adding to the script catalog